mvienneau/pixel_sort/README.md

 - ~~Unit tests to ensure the code is actually doing what I think~~
 - ~~Break out more of the functions into separate files~~
 - ~~Re-write the sorting/bucketing code to be cleaner and clearer~~
+- ~~Add more CLI options (threshold, pixel color interval, etc)~~
 - Add more ways to sort and bucket
-- Add more CLI options (threshold, pixel color interval, etc)
+- Use numpy arrays to hopefully gain some performance